 - 2 tablespoons unsalted butter

-- 1 lb. fresh cremini mushrooms - wiped clean, quartered*
+- 1 pound cremini mushrooms - wiped clean, quartered

-- 2 tablespoons cornstarch - (optional, but helps to thicken the soup)**
+- 2 tablespoons cornstarch - optional, helps to thicken the soup

 Instructions

 - Heat the butter in a large, heavy stockpot over medium-high heat.
 When the butter starts to foam, add the mushrooms, garlic, and salt.
-Cook, stirring often, for 5-7 minutes, until the mushrooms are tender and dark.
+Cook, stirring often, for 5-7 minutes, until the mushrooms are tender.

 - Turn the heat off.
 Puree the soup using an immersion blender.
-Prior to blending the soup, you can reserve a few mushrooms to use for decoration, as shown in the photos.
+Prior to blending the soup, you can reserve a few mushrooms to use for decoration.

 - Stir the heavy cream into the pureed soup.
 Taste and decide if you'd like to add more salt - this would depend on how salty your chicken broth is.